Who we police vet

 - discuss the results with the person being vetted as they may want to give more information or dispute it — you should do this first before sharing the information with others.

 - determine the suitability of the person based on your assessment of the information

 - consult with your manager or the relevant delegated authority if a person has convictions or police history that is concerning.

-We must meet our obligations under the Privacy Act 1993 when dealing with personal information during the assessment process.
+We must meet our obligations under the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020) when dealing with personal information during the assessment process.